-Singapore is Asia’s most competitive city in attracting businesses, efficiency and promoting a clean environment, according to an Economist Intelligence Unit report commissioned by Citigroup Inc. (C)
+Singapore is Asia’s most competitive city in attracting businesses, efficiency and promoting a clean environment, according to an Economist Intelligence Unit report commissioned by Citigroup Inc. (C:US)

 The island, ranked by the World Bank as the easiest place to do business, was the world’s third-most competitive city after New York and London among 120, according to the report.
 Singapore ranked the highest in financial maturity and physical capital, beating Hong Kong, which was ranked fourth overall, the report showed.

 “Our strong attributes of trust, knowledge, connectivity and livability have underpinned our ability to attract investments, business, talent and ideas,” Leo Yip, chairman of Singapore Economic Development Board, said today in a statement.
 “It is also becoming a strategic location for Asian enterprises to build capability to grow international markets.”

 Singapore has cut taxes in recent years to spur investment, prompting companies to hire hundreds of thousands of people from overseas.
 Foreigners and permanent residents make up more than a third of the nation’s 5.2 million population.
 The city has brought in about 1 million people since the beginning of 2005 as the government allowed more immigration to make up for a declining birth rate.